-Cheating Medicaid is illegal and costs taxpayers billions each year and whistleblowers are critical in recovering that money.
+Medicaid fraud costs taxpayers billions each year and whistleblowers are critical in recovering that money.

-Many U.S. states have False Claims Acts and the U.S. has a federal False Claims Act used to recover taxpayer money lost to medical provider fraud and calls for treble (triple) damages from hospitals, doctors, pharmacies, home health care groups and other healthcare provider caught in billing scams, kickback arrangements, or other schemes.
+A majority of states and the federal government have enacted False Claims Acts.
+These laws recover taxpayer money lost to fraud by employers and medical providers, and can result in significant damages awards from hospitals, doctors, pharmacies, home health care groups and healthcare providers caught in billing scams, kickback arrangements, or other schemes.

-The False Claims Acts also have whistleblower provisions calling for cash rewards of 15 to 30 percent of the money the state or the U.S. recovers for tipsters who are:
+These laws have whistleblower provisions that can result in significant cash rewards of 15 to 30 percent of the money recovered by the government, as long as the tipster is: